The Things We've Seen: Plot summary

 There is a strike at the local mill.
-A stand off with the police gets a man killed with Ray and wounded Rick escaping.
-As a result the mill, which is the sole employer in the county, burns to the ground.
-The strike and the mill fire is a devastating loss to the rural community.
-The Sheriff goes to Ivory Joyce Boem and tells her not to assist her husband Ray in any way.
-She and her two teen sons Reagan and Neely should get out of town.
+A stand-off with the police gets a man killed, brother Ray and Rick, who is wounded, escaping.
+As a result of the strike, the mill, which is the sole employer in the county, burns to the ground.
+The strike and the fire are devastating losses to the rural community.
+The Sheriff goes to Ivory Joyce Boem and tells her not to assist Ray, her husband, in any way, and that she and her two teen sons, Reagan and Neely, should get out of town.

 Ray is a country singer and an absent father having left Ivory Joyce alone to raise her boys.
-Reagan goes to find his father and the mother is furious to find Ray and his shot brother in her home.
+Reagan goes to find his father.
+Ivory Joyce is furious to find Ray and Rick in her home.
 Ray tries to help Reagan play the guitar and explain his absence.
-Rick dies and Ray and his two sons secretly bury him.
-Later that night the Sheriff arrests Ray.
+Rick dies of his injury, and Ray and his two sons secretly bury him.
+Later that night, the Sheriff arrests Ray.

-Ray tricks a deputy at the jail and escapes.
-He returns to the Boem residence.
-They all say their tearful goodbyes with Dad driving off alone.
-Ivory Joyce drives away down a dirt road with her sons.
+Ray tricks a deputy at the jail and escapes, returning to the Boem residence.
+They all say their tearful goodbyes.
+While Ray drives off alone, Ivory Joyce drives away down a dirt road with her sons.